Testing For Iodine Sufficiency In The Body

 Within the past couple years, I have attempted to have blood iodine levels measured three times for myself; they were actually only measured twice however.
 A little background on me….I have a history of poor thyroid function going back decades, and in recent years was told by a naturopath that according to her guidelines I qualified for a diagnosis of Hashimoto’s hypothyroidism.

-The second measurement was made when I was supplementing iodine with fairly large, by most standards, doses of iodine – in the range of 12 to 36 mg per day of lugol’s; my blood level then was 195.2 mcg/L – more than double the upper end of the reference range which was 92.
+The second measurement was made when I was supplementing iodine with fairly large (by conventional standards) doses of iodine – in the range of 12 to 36 mg per day of Lugol’s solution.
+My blood iodine level then was 195.2 mcg/L – more than double the upper end of the reference range which was 92.
 At that point, my TSH was 1.06 — a much more moderate “in range” value compared to 3.82.
-During this time, if I carried on past a certain point, about 2-3 months, at these levels of supplementation, I would reach a sort of roadblock and need to stop supplementation because I would have some thyroid swelling.
-Nonetheless, up to that point, I would see many improvements in my overall health that I attribute to the improvements in thyroid health and other health measures like brain function, mood and energy.

 The third time I tried to get this test done, I never received results because the sample was either lost or damaged according to the lab.
 My TSH at that point was 0.98.